Top 25 online survey sites

 DON'T pay to join.
 You may come across survey sites charging up to £80 to register, promising to pay £100s after you've coughed up.
 Never pay to register with a survey site.

 DO set up a dedicated email address, and check it often so you don't miss out.
-Use your regular email address and it'll be immediately flooded.
+Use your normal email address and it'll be immediately flooded.
 Instead, set up a dedicated one.
 This is also a quick way to check which surveys you've been given, and you'll need to log in often because surveys close once enough people have responded.

 DON'T expect to be instantly rolling in it.
 One downer is you've no control over how many surveys you're picked for, so it can take a while to earn enough to hit survey sites' payout thresholds.
 It's important to understand it's not quick cash, and if you give up, it means the surveys were done for nowt.
 Yet it's nice extra income, provided you consistently fill out the surveys, and have a little patience.